Detective Erika Purple Water Lily Plant Description &

 Detective Erika is a large waterlily so a large, wide pot is needed.
 Plant in loam soil and place your Detective Erika Waterlily in shallow water, 5 to 15 inches beneath the surface of the water, in full sun.

-The orders with Detective Erika begin shipping MAY 4th 2020, as temperatures must be warm enough in your area to plant.
+Detective Erika will not ship before late May, as temperatures must be warm enough in your area to plant.
 Not before.
 We want to make sure everyone has an opportunity to purchase one this year and should have enough stock to get us into summer.

 Note, ISG lilies need to be planted in warm water even though they will overwinter in cold water.
 Planting them as a grown plant too early in cold water will set them into immediate dormancy so please follow our advised ship date.
 We advise the water be 70 degrees or so when planting to avoid plants going into dormancy on arrival.